rizky-putra19/modern-payment-gateway-system-resources/README.md

-Hypay – Modern Payment Gateway System 💳
+Modern Payment Gateway System 💳

 Hypay is a scalable and secure payment gateway platform designed to simplify online transactions for businesses and developers.
 Built with Golang for high-performance backend services and Cloud SQL (PostgreSQL) for reliable data management, Hypay supports seamless API integration for merchants, partners, and financial institutions.